Sales Of Weighted Blankets, Fidget Toys, And Other Anxiety Reducing Products On The Rise

 These days you might notice your co-workers, classmates, or friends playing with a variety of small fidget toys while going about their day.
-Often called ‘fidget toys’, these items are aimed to help redirect extra energy a person may possess and find a way to reduce their worries.
-They might come in the form of squishy toys, usually composed of polyurethane and formed into the shape of a an easily identified object like a smiley face or piece of fruit.
-From weighted blankets to meditations apps, these anxiety reducing products are on the rise, according to The Guardian.
+Often called fidget toys, these items are aimed to help redirect extra energy a person may possess and find a way to reduce their worries.
+They might come in the form of squishy toys, usually composed of polyurethane and formed into the shape of an easily identified object like a smiley face or piece of fruit.
+From weighted blankets to meditations apps, these anxiety-reducing products are on the rise, according to The Guardian.

 The idea of a simple object being used to relieve anxieties was originally brought about in 1988 by a television writer named Alex Carswell.
 In times of a stress he found himself with excess energy wanting to throw objects in his office.
 That’s when he came up with the idea of a stress ball.
 They were quite simple in design, usually just a foamy ball in various products for the owner to squeeze when they felt stressed.
 Although they seemed to be most popular among children who liked to collect them, they seemed to work.
 These types of products have now existed in various forms for years.